Apple TV app

-Platforms

-iOS and tvOS versions
+History

+First-party devices

 TV was announced at an Apple media event on October 27, 2016, and was released in the United States on December 12, 2016, with iOS 10.2 and tvOS 10.1, replacing the "Videos" application in earlier versions of iOS.
 It aggregates television shows and movies from the iTunes Store with content from installed partner apps, and can track progress across devices using the same Apple ID.
 Only content from Apple's services opens inside the TV app; other content is opened in the linked app.

 The app originally contained five sections: "Watch Now", "Sports", "Library", "Store" and "Search".
 Push notifications for sports scores can be enabled.

 TV received a major redesign following Apple's March 2019 media event, which refocused it as a hub for Apple-distributed video streaming.
 The new version added support for Apple TV Channels and debuted a new icon similar to the Apple TV hardware icon, replacing the previous icon resembling a television.

 TV was added to the pre-tvOS 3rd generation Apple TV in March 2019, though this version lacks the ability to link with other video on demand apps.
 Picture-in-picture and switching between multiple Apple IDs was added in tvOS 13 to fourth generation and newer Apple TVs.

-TV supports 4K, Dolby Atmos, Dolby Vision, and HDR10 on the Apple TV 4K.
-Dolby Vision and HDR10 are supported on iPad Pro and iPhone models released in 2017 or later, and Dolby Atmos on 2018 iPad Pro models and iPhones.

-macOS version

 TV was released with macOS Catalina on October 7, 2019, as one of three applications created to replace iTunes.
 It supports Dolby Atmos, Dolby Vision, and HDR10 on MacBooks released in 2018 or later, while 4K HDR playback is supported on the iMac Pro and other Macs released in 2018 or later when connected to a compatible display.

+TV was released for visionOS on February 2, 2024, alongside the release of the Apple Vision Pro, and includes support for viewing 3D versions of selected movies purchased through the service at no extra cost.